“Loomis’ faculty, the community, the available resources, and programs have all contributed to the way I engage with the world.”

-Eric LaForest, Keller Family Director of the Norton Family Center for the Common Good, remarked that Anya’s Norton Fellowship film “is a great example of what true community engagement looks like.”
+Eric LaForest, former Keller Family Director of the Norton Family Center for the Common Good, remarked that Anya’s Norton Fellowship film “is a great example of what true community engagement looks like.”
 According to Eric, “We don’t have all the answers, and so it’s important to go out beyond the Island and learn from and share in the experiences of others.”
 He noted that the disparate impact of climate change on underserved communities often is left out of discussions of environmental issues.
 “Anya’s film illustrates why those topics should be considered side by side,” he said.
 “If you watch this film, you will encounter new voices and new opportunities to engage with the climate movement.”

 Anya said many people helped her with the Norton Fellowship summer project, and she learned a great deal about community activism, pressing environmental concerns, storytelling, and filmmaking from them.
 The fellowship helped to fund her travel expenses and her purchase of filming equipment.
 Community organizers Akilah Sanders-Reed, an oil pipeline resistance fighter in Minnesota, and Allison Cavallo, director of the Chicago Youth Alliance for Climate Action, helped connect Anya to individuals on the front lines of environmental justice efforts.
 Professional film editor Nichole Gellman, based in Los Angeles, provided expertise and edited Anya’s raw footage.
 Anya’s family friend Tricia Lewis acted as a project mentor and supported Anya throughout the process.